-Research published in the Journal of Clinical Dentistry shows that fluoride toothpaste (or remineralized toothpaste) was more effective than conventional toothpaste at hardening tooth enamel damaged by sweetened, carbonated drinks.
-While there’s also fluoride in tap water and some seafood, if you’re taking the time each day to brush, make sure there’s fluoride in your toothpaste, too.
+Research published in the Journal of Clinical Dentistry shows that fluoride toothpaste (or remineralizing toothpaste) was more effective than conventional toothpaste at hardening tooth enamel damaged by sweetened, carbonated drinks.
+While there’s also fluoride in tap water and some seafood, if you’re taking the time each day to brush, make sure there’s fluoride in your toothpaste.

-To support your daily brushing habit, eating fruits and vegetables rich in calcium, phosphorus, vitamin C, vitamin A, vitamin D, iron, potassium, iodine, and zinc are vital as they help strengthen your teeth and maintain the production of saliva.
+To support your daily brushing habit, eating fruits and vegetables rich in calcium, phosphorus, vitamin C, vitamin A, vitamin D, iron, potassium, iodine, and zinc are vital.
+Minerals and vitamins help strengthen your teeth and maintain the production of saliva.
 Foods such as legumes (full of zinc and potassium), cheese (full of calcium), and fish (full of vitamin E) are some examples of essential foods.

-Some fruits and vegetables also act as “scrubbers,” reducing plaque and food debris build-up as wells as stains from coffee and food dyes.
-Crunch produce such as carrots, apples, celery, and radishes are excellent scrubbers.
+Some fruits and vegetables also act as “scrubbers,” reducing plaque and food debris build-up as well as stains from coffee and food dyes.
+Crunchy produce such as carrots, apples, celery, and radishes are excellent scrubbers.

 Don’t wait to visit the dentist until you feel pain in your teeth.
-Most experts recommend visiting the dentist twice a year for a regular check-up and cleaning.
-A visit not only allows you to get a proper assessment of the state of your mouth, but it also helps the dentist spot and tackle potential issues before they develop into full-blown health conditions.
+Most experts recommend visiting the dentist twice a year for a regular dental cleaning near you.
+A visit not only allows you to get a proper assessment of the state of your mouth, but it also helps the dentist spot and tackles potential issues before they develop into full-blown health conditions.
 Maintaining healthy teeth and good oral health requires deliberate action.
-It doesn’t happen by mistake, and you have to be intentional about your eating and brushing habits.
+You have to be intentional about your eating and brushing habits.
 Healthy teeth are strong teeth, so make oral health a priority!